Resources For Parenting Articles: From Expecting To The Teen Years

 • How to Talk So Teens Will Listen and Listen So Teens Will Talk, by Adele Faber and Elaine Mazlish: This book offers straightforward advice designed to help parents and teens get through the trials and tribulations of the adolescent growth phase.
 With a variety of suggestions and techniques, it aims to help parents tackle tough teen topics and improve communication with their child or children.

-Further support through online counseling
+Additional support through online counseling for parents and their children

 Being a parent can be incredibly challenging, and while the books and online resources above may be helpful, sometimes, you might want additional, individualized support.
 It could make sense to seek support outside of your friends and family, especially if you need unbiased advice and someone nonjudgmental to listen to you.

-Parents may experience all kinds of trials at all stages of parenting.
-Whether you’re hoping to be a parent soon, expecting a child, or already a parent, you may be dealing with mental health challenges or other concerns that you aren’t sure how to navigate.
 Online therapy has been shown to be effective for parents and other individuals alike.
 One study examined the effectiveness of an online therapy program for parents after pregnancy loss.
 It found that those participating in internet-delivered cognitive behavioral therapy “showed significant improvements in posttraumatic stress, grief, depression, and overall mental health.”Many parents find themselves with very busy schedules and little time for themselves.
-With online therapy like BetterHelp, you can connect with a licensed therapist from wherever you have an internet connection and according to your busy schedule.
-You can discuss parenting strategies or simply address your own mental well-being when and where it’s convenient for you.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.